PalMod: Importing Sprites from Fighter Factory

 - Now we get to make the image use Indexed Color again... except this time with a right-side-up palette.
 Go back to Image : "Mode" and change back to "Indexed Color...".
 When the "Indexed Color" dialog pops up, select the "Palette:" listbox and change to "Custom...".
 On that dialog use "Load..." to load the ACT file you used previously.
 Click OK.
 Click OK.

 - Optional: Crop out surrounding whitespace that doesn't need to be there.
+Make sure Anti-Alias is off and Tolerance is set to zero if you use the Magic Eraser.

 - Bonus: If you want to later submit this file to the PalMod team, please go to the Image menu, select "Image Rotation" and then select "Flip Canvas Vertical".
 We store the images upside-down in img.dat.